DIRECTOR: Jordan Peele

 Caleb Landry Jones

 Chris and Rose are a young interracial couple who are in love.
 When Rose takes Chris to meet her parents at their rural estate somewhere upstate, they are happy to learn that her parents seem very accepting of their relationship.
 When her parents spring a friendly soirée on the couple, things start to become increasingly uncomfortable and bizarre.
-Chris starts to think the family may be harbouring a much darker secret.
+Chris begins to think the family may be harbouring a much darker secret.

 I was, unfortunately, one of the only people this year to miss Jordan Peele's critically lauded low budget psychological horror film on the big screen.
 When it was released to such overwhelmingly positive reviews and a huge box office take.
 I felt like all the hype may have been a bit much.
 I kept putting it off until it was too late.
-Missing this movie on the big screen was a serious error on my part because after I watched it, I was completely blown away and think it would have been great with an audience.
+Missing this movie on the big screen was a serious error on my part because after I watched it, I was utterly blown away and think it would have been great with an audience.

 What works so well in Get Out first and foremost is that this movie gets under your skin from the very first scene and never removes itself once there.
 This is one of the most thoroughly uncomfortable experiences that I've had watching a movie in a very long time.
-It never once feels perverse or gratuitous in what's happening on screen but just from what is happening in today's social and political climate, the themes in this movie feel very confronting and this makes the experience very uncomfortable to watch for our lead character.
+It never once feels perverse or gratuitous in what's happening on screen but just from what is happening in today's social and political climate, the themes in this movie feel very confronting, and this makes the experience very uncomfortable to watch for our lead character.

 While Get Out starts to delve into the weirder stuff early on with the hypnosis scene, shit doesn't really hit the fan until we have the reveal at an hour and ten minutes into the film.
 This is where the movie starts to go haywire for our leading character.
 While I guessed the reveal pretty early on.
 I must commend Jordan Peele for crafting one of the most sinister character reveals that I think I've seen in a genre film all year.
 Just the scene with the keys and the switch up with the character chilled me to my core even though I was expecting it.